pbiggar/phc/doc/manual/maketeatheory.rst

 We also derive the tree visitor API and tree transformation API from the grammar.
-The tree visitor API is very simple to derive; see the <xref linkend="apioverview" endterm="apioverview.title"> for an explanation.
+The tree visitor API is very simple to derive; see the <xref linkend="apioverview"> for an explanation.
 The tree transformation API however is slightly more difficult to derive.
 The problem is to decide the signatures for the transform methods, or in other words, what can transform into what?
 For example, in the |phc| grammar for PHP, the transform